 Tommy Cash was born in Dyess, Arkansas in 1940, one of six of Johnny's siblings in the Cash family.
 Like his brother, Tommy was affected by the tragic death of his brother Jack Cash, who was killed in a table saw accident.
 Tommy was also interested in music from an early age, forming a band in high school.
 Following his high school graduation, he enlisted in the Army (Johnny was in the Air Force).
 While in the service, Cash worked as a disc jockey for the American Forces Radio Network.

 Once out of the service, Cash turned his focus back to making music.
 He earned a record deal for the first time in 1965, but his big break came four years later with the release of "Six White Horses," a tribute to John F. Kennedy, Martin Luther King, Jr., and Robert Kennedy, which sought to find solace in the wake of the men's tragic deaths.

-In 1970, Tommy Cash had two more top 10 singles: "One Song Away" and the Chet Atkins-penned "Rise and Shine."
+In 1970, Tommy Cash had two more top 10 singles: "One Song Away" and "Rise and Shine," written by Carl Perkins.

 Though Tommy Cash never equaled the success of "Six White Horses," he continued to work in the music business, touring with Connie Smith and George Jones across the country, from Texas to California.

 A Keeper of the Cash Legacy

 The Cash brothers performed together regularly (he even appeared on The Johnny Cash Show) and Tommy continues to honor Johnny in concert.